matthubb17/kickstarter-analysis/README.md

 ## Results:

 - What are two conclusions you can draw about the Outcomes based on Launch Date?
+-- May was the most successful month to launch a Kickstarter campaign within the theater category.
+-- December saw the fewest successful campaigns.

 - What can you conclude about the Outcomes based on Goals?